-New growth will appear almost immediately, rejuvenating the tree and making it stronger.
+New growth will appear almost immediately, rejuvenating the tree, improving its appearance, and making it stronger.

-The regrowth after topping is faster, but these are emergency growths that the tree sends up in desperation.
-The tree is under extreme stress and the water sprouts (as these new growths are called) are weak, grow directly upwards, are ugly, and are weakly attached to the branch, meaning that they’ll probably break off as they grow.
-The cut branch will often rot where the water sprouts appear (because of the non-selective pruning cut), so it’s incredibly likely that you will have branches falling all the time for seemingly no reason.
-That’s dangerous, expensive, and looks awful.
+The regrowth after topping is faster, but these are emergency growths (water sprouts) that the tree sends up in desperation.
+The tree is under extreme stress and the water sprouts are weak, grow directly upwards, are ugly, and are not well-attached to the branch, meaning that they’ll probably break off as they grow.

-Everyone else on your block is topping trees.
+Everyone else on your block is topping their trees.
 You should too.

-We really, really hope that’s not the case, but even if it is, your neighbors will soon have dead, dying, or diseased trees that look awful, attract bugs and pests, and constantly need to be pruned.
-Tree topping is actually the second most common cause of tree decline and death (the first is planting a tree too deeply in the ground).
+We really, really hope that’s not the case, but if it is, your neighbors will soon have dead, dying, or diseased trees that look awful, attract destructive insects and diseases, and constantly need to be pruned to keep them “in bounds” and remove unsafe, rotting branches.
+We’re guessing that’s not what you want for your own trees!